ShivaGitLab/DATA-602---Chicago-Energy-Benchmarking/README.md

 4) As 'Gross Floor Area - Buildings (sq ft)' and 'Total GHG Emissions (Metric Tons CO2e)' are correlated about 73%, We might consider removing 'Total GHG Emissions (Metric Tons CO2e)' as they both carry almost same information.

+- From above graphs, It is eveident that the partcipation of stakeholders is explonentially growing by each year.